- A1.2.4. QoS, performance evaluation

 Participants: Yang Qi.

-The primary goal of 57 is to better understand the topological properties of various tensor ranks, which have useful practical implications.
+The primary goal of 16 is to better understand the topological properties of various tensor ranks, an aspect that has been somewhat neglected in existing studies.
+However, the results on path-connectedness and simple-connectedness of tensor rank, multilinear rank, and their symmetric counterparts have useful practical implications.

 Participants: Yang Qi.